 The resources on this website are in-depth and nuanced.
 There are no get rich schemes here, no shortcuts to the top of the mountain.

-How to become a tutor part-time tomorrow, for free
+How to become a tutor part-time for free

 The tutoring business is a good business because it’s almost solely knowledge-based.
 You don’t need any licences or permits.
 The only materials you need are homework problems.

 That being said, if you want to learn how to become a tutor tomorrow, there are a few things you’ll need immediately.

 1. Your tutoring niche (or specialty)

 I understand why people don’t think that: aren’t you more likely to get clients if you can offer them anything they want?

 For instance, I teach GRE, which is an exam required for almost all graduate schools.
 When people get GRE tutoring from me, they aren’t just looking to get a good score on the GRE.
 They’re looking to get into a good graduate program, which will eventually lead them to their goal career.

 Not only can I help my students with the GRE with my specialized knowledge, but I can also help them in a broader sense.
 I can help them get to where they want to be.

 To explain why that’s important, let me offer an analogy: near my house, there’s a restaurant that offers pizza, burgers, and Indian food.
 I’m not kidding.
 That’s what they advertise.

 Much like most tutors, they thought they could cover a broad range, and get as many people as possible.
 Their belief was that whether people are looking for burgers, pizza, or Indian food, their restaurant could still be a destination.

 Why?
 Because I don’t trust any restaurant that claims to be able to handle all those types of food.
 A restaurant can’t become experts at everything, because cooking is too difficult.

 Likewise, people trust me as a tutor because I have a few tests that I am evidently an expert in.
 I got great scores in the test, and I’ve tutored scores of people in the strategies of the test.

 If I tutored philosophy, which is one of my passions, I would only be able to find clients who had an academic interest.
 It’s hard to convince people to give you money as an academic interest, especially as a long-term thing.
 After all, most people would quickly find more compelling ways to use their money.

 As long as people trust me as a tutor, they will see me as a crucial tool to getting where they need to be.
 I become as indispensable as their goals are, and my pay is reflected accordingly.

 Your niche should also be in a gateway to people’s goals.
 If people trust you, then you should be indispensable for them to achieve their goals.
-It makes selling your services much easier.

 2. A way to get students as a tutor (at least your first few)